 Hill College to Host Annual Rodeo

-The schools competing at the rodeo are Texas A&M University, Sam Houston State University, Mcneese State University, Texas A&M University-Commerce, Texas A&M University-Kingsville, University of Texas, Stephen F. Austin State University, Northeast Texas Community College, Panola College, Wharton County Community College, Southwest Texas Junior College, Trinity Valley Community College and, of course, Hill College.
+Schools competing at the rodeo include Texas A&M University, Sam Houston State University (SHSU), McNeese State University, Texas A&M University-Commerce, Texas A&M University-Kingsville, University of Texas, Stephen F. Austin State University, Northeast Texas Community College, Panola College, Wharton County Junior College, Southwest Texas Junior College (SWTJC), Trinity Valley Community College and, of course, Hill College.

 Pickett Pro Rodeo of Fairfield will be producing the rodeo, which will feature bronc stock from the legendary Night Jacket.

 The Hill College men’s team comes into the rodeo at third place in the Southern Region, trailing Wharton County Junior College and SHSU.
 The women’s team is currently in fourth place behind McNeese State University, SHSU and Texas A & M University.

 The top two teams and top three individuals from the region qualify for the College National Finals Rodeo (CNFR) in Casper, Wyoming in June.

 This is the next to the last rodeo of the season with one remaining in Wharton the last weekend of the month before CNFR qualifiers are determined.

 Hill College asks that fans wear red to support the rodeo teams.